haberdashPI/vscode-modal-keys/README.md

 The `repeat` property allows you to run the command multiple times.
 If the value of the property is a number, it directly determines the repetition count.
-If it is a string, ModalEdit evaluates it as JS expression and checks if the result is a number.
+If it is a string, ModalKeys evaluates it as JS expression and checks if the result is a number.
 In that case the returned number is used as the repeat count.
 Note that numbers smaller than 1 will be ignored, and the command is always run at least once.